nealcaren/fightordie/_sources/index_with_var.md

 **Edited by Neal Caren**

-This project is an ongoing effort to make available a selection of  writings by W.E.B.
+This project is an ongoing effort to make available the writings by W.E.B.
 Du Bois that appeared in <span style="font-variant:small-caps;">The Crisis</span>, the official journal of the NAACP.
-Du Bois founded the magazine in 1910 and regularly contributed editorials and occasional articles until 1934, when he left the NAACP.
+Du Bois founded the magazine in 1910 and regularly contributed editorials and articles until 1934.

-**Work in progress.**

-This archives currently includes {COUNT} articles, but there are hundreds more in the Crisis archives.
-If you would like to help make more articles available, take a look at our [Contribution Guide](https://github.com/nealcaren/fightordie/blob/main/contributing.md), or email [me](mailto:nealcaren@unc.edu).
+**Work in progress.** This site currently includes {COUNT} articles, but hundreds more are in the Crisis archives.
+If you want to help make more of Dubois's work available, look at our [Contribution Guide](https://github.com/nealcaren/fightordie/blob/main/contributing.md), or email [me](mailto:nealcaren@unc.edu).

 Table of Contents